patooworld/vsixvhax/Outline.md

-Through [Document Symbols](https://github.com/vshaxe/vshaxe/wiki/Document-Symbols), the Haxe extensions also adds support for VSCode's built-in Outline view.
+Through [Document Symbols](https://github.com/vshaxe/vshaxe/wiki/Document-Symbols), the Haxe extension also adds support for VSCode's built-in Outline view.
 It can be opened with the `File: Focus on Outline` command:

 ![](images/outline/command.png)